bmabsout/Thesis/src/chapters/07_architecture.typ

 === Impact on Embedded Deployment <chap:architecture:asymmetric_ac:impact>

 These reductions have profound implications for embedded systems.
-Testing on the STM32F722RE microcontroller (216 MHz ARM Cortex-M7 with 512KB flash):
+Testing on the STM32F722RE microcontroller (216 MHz Arm Cortex-M7 with 512KB flash):

-- PID controller baseline: 1000 Hz
+- #abbrv.PID controller baseline: 1000 Hz
 - $|128,128|$ network: ~400 Hz (60% reduction from baseline)
 - $|256,128|$ network: ~250 Hz with high variance and intermittent failures
 - Networks $|256,256|$ and larger: exceed memory capacity